Zi-Stonga/Maritime-Ports-AWS/README.md

 From this table we can see that the port with the least expected incoming vessels is Constanta, Romania.
 This is followed by Pingtan China.
 Third is Norfollk, USA

 ## Sentiments
-With a continuously active maritime industry world wide, analyzing this data for activity was insightful in understanding how busy a port can be in a particular country and the amount of planning needed to ensure port traffic is planned and tracked continous system adaptation and improvement.
+With a continuously active maritime industry world wide, analyzing this data for activity was insightful in understanding how busy a port can be in a particular country and the amount of planning needed to ensure port traffic is planned and tracked with continous system adaptation and improvement.